In this article, I’ll explain how to run a SQL query to help you execute your first one. Let’s jump right in!

 SELECT * FROM clients.

-Once you nail down the basics, you can start writing more powerful SQL queries by adding new clauses, like the
+Once you nail down the basics, you’ll learn how to write and run a SQL query of a higher level by adding new clauses, like the

 WHERE clause to filter records.